 To earn the CPCT Certificate from Tunxis, you must successfully complete the following:

 - Certified Nurse Aide program (or provide proof of current CNA certification or LPN licensure)

-- Phlebotomy Technician program (must be taken at Tunxis)
+- Certified Phlebotomy Technician program (must be taken at Tunxis)

-- EKG & Pulse Oximetry course (must be taken at Tunxis)
+- EKG Certification course (must be taken at Tunxis)

-- Healthcare Provider CPR (must be taken at Tunxis)
+- Healthcare Provider CPR and First Aid (must be taken at Tunxis)

 The Essential Job Skills & Career Development course is required to receive a certificate of completion for the CPCT program.
-This course is taken during the Phlebotomy Program.
+This course is taken simultaneously with Certified Phlebotomy Tech or CNA.